AizazC9/nexter-website/README.md

 # Nexter - Property Purchasing Website

 Welcome to the Nexter website repository!
-Nexter is a frontend of property purchasing website designed to showcase various properties and their details, allowing customers to browse and purchase them seamlessly.
+Nexter is a frontend of a property purchasing website designed to showcase various properties and their details, allowing customers to browse and purchase them seamlessly.

-Check out the website: [Nexter Website](https://www.your-nexter-website.com](https://aizazc9.github.io/nexter-website/)
+Check out the website: [Nexter Website](https://aizazc9.github.io/nexter-website/)

 ## Technologies Used